joeldalley/Soma/README.md

 cd ~/soma/bin && perl dancer.pl
 ```

-The first is so Soma libraries will be found.
-The second installs the default album cover image into your album covers directory.
-The third makes sure you've got all the required software installed.
-The forth creates an empty SQLite database for Soma.
-The fifth imports your music files into the Soma database.
-And the sixth starts Soma as a Dancer app on port 3000.
+The first installs the default album cover image into your album covers directory.
+The second makes sure you've got all the required software installed.
+The third creates an empty SQLite database for Soma.
+The fourth imports your music files into the Soma database.
+And the fifth starts Soma as a Dancer app on port 3000.

 [I deploy my app using the Perl Starman web server](https://github.com/joeldalley/Soma/blob/master/bin/restart.sh).<br/>
 [More Perl Dancer deployment options](http://search.cpan.org/dist/Dancer/lib/Dancer/Deployment.pod).